Ustica

-Ustica (/it/; Ùstica) is a small Italian island in the Tyrrhenian Sea.
-It is about 5 km across and is situated 52 km north of Capo Gallo, Sicily.
-Roughly 1,300 people live in the comune (municipality) of the same name.
+Ustica (/it/; Ùstica) is a small island in the Tyrrhenian Sea, administravely part of the comune (municipality) of the same name in the Metropolitan City of Palermo in the autonomous island region of Sicily in southern Italy.
+It is about 5 km across and is situated 52 km north of Capo Gallo in the city of Palermo.
+It has 1,323 inhabitants.

 There is a regular ferry service from the island to Palermo in Sicily.

 History

 Late Bronze Age

 Excavations begun in 1989 at Tramontana, also known as Faraglioni, have unearthed what was a large prehistoric village dating from the 14th to the 13th century BC.
 The foundations of some 300 stone-built houses were discovered, and the defensive walls of the settlement are among the strongest fortifications of any period known in Italy.
 It is believed that these early settlers came over from the Aeolian Islands.

 Ustica contains the remains of the Bronze Age settlement of Villaggio dei Faraglioni.
 It showcases organized urban planning with huts and narrow roadways along its northern periphery, representing a well-preserved example of ancient Mediterranean civilization between 1400 and 1200 BC.
 Recent archaeological investigations unveiled a sophisticated fortification system beneath the village.
 Using non-invasive techniques such as ground-penetrating radar and electrical resistivity tomography, researchers identified an 820-foot-long arc-shaped stone wall, standing 13 to 16 feet tall.

 In historic times, the island has been populated at least since about 1500 BC by Phoenician peoples.